-1 January 1968
+1 January 1971

 All publications are sent postpaid anywhere in the United States; for sales in California please add 5% sales tax on all items except The Condor.
 Many publications are now in low supply, and those not listed below are sold out.
-Some individual issues from out-of-print volumes of The Condor are available, and inquiries and requests are welcomed.
+Some individual issues from out-of-print volumes of The Condor are available, and occasionally a trade can be worked out where we are short of items offered.
+Inquiries and requests are welcomed.